PurpleNinja225/NASible/docs/applications/pytivo.md

 web interface can be found at http://ansible_nas_host_or_ip:9032.

 ## Specific Configuration
 PyTivo needs to be configured for use.
-Your ansible-nas media is available to share via:
+Your nasible media is available to share via:
 * /movies - Where your movies are stored
 * /music - Where your music is stored